close arrow-right twitter

 Lateness

 The school gates currently open at 8.30 am.
 Children are expected to be in their classroom and ready to begin lessons by 8.50am.
-The main playground gate will be closed by 8.50am so if your child arrives after this time, they will need to go to the front office to enter school.
+The main playground gate will be closed by 8.50am so if your child arrives after this time, they will need to go to the School Office to enter school.
+Parents will also need to complete a lates form.

-A child arriving after 8.50am but before 9.05am will be marked as late in the register (shown by an L).
-A child arriving after 9.05am will be marked as a U - meaning they have arrived after the register has closed.
-This is an unauthorised absence.
+A child arriving after 8.50am but before 9.15am will be marked as late in the register (shown by an L code).
+A child arriving after 9.15am will be marked as a U code - meaning they have arrived after the register has closed.
+This will be seen on the register as an unauthorised absence.

 Attendance